Expertise You Can Trust

-Rachel is a member of the State Bar of California, a Continuing Legal Education committee member OF AILA Santa Clara Valley Chapter (AILA SCV), a member of the Santa Clara County La Raza Lawyers Association, and a New Leaders Council Silicon Valley Fellow.
+Rachel is a member of the State Bar of California, Treasurer of the AILA Santa Clara Valley Chapter (AILA SCV), a member of the Santa Clara County La Raza Lawyers Association, and a New Leaders Council Silicon Valley Fellow.
 Rachel is dedicated to pro bono and community work, and is a regular volunteer at American Immigration Lawyers Association pro bono clinics.

 Rachel is a graduate of the University of California, Davis School of Law (J.D., Public Service Law Program Scholar) and Whitman College in Walla Walla, Washington (B.A.
 Art History and Visual Culture Studies, Minor in Spanish, magna cum laude).
 Rachel studied abroad in Mendoza, Argentina at the Universidad Nacional de Cuyo.